VictorDavydenko008/web-scraping-api-ts/README.md

 ## Description

-This project is a web scraping API that scrapes data from e-commerce websites and stores it in a database.
+This project is a web scraping API that scrapes items data from e-commerce websites and stores it in a database.
 It supports scraping data from online stores such as Rozetka and Telemart.
 The API provides endpoints to retrieve and manage the scraped data.

 ## Getting Started